February 12, 2025

 Whether you choose to stop ACH payments online or offline, you’ll follow the same two-step process described earlier and will need to provide the same information with your request.

-Make (and stop) your ACH payments with Ramp
+Make your ACH payments with Ramp

 ACH payments can be a secure, convenient way for your accounts payable team to pay your company’s vendors, but mistakes happen.
 Knowing how and when you can stop ACH payments as well as which methods to use in what circumstances can make the process go much more smoothly.